Check out what’s happening this Sunday

 Weekly Bible Study

 Thoughtful reflection and lively discussion of the upcoming Sunday readings, hosted by a member of our clergy.
-Please contact Liz Gillespie to be added to our weekly Bible study via Zoom.
 Click here for Sunday’s reading.

 Education For Ministry (EFM)